Why PE & Sport Premium Funding ?

-The Government is providing additional funding for primary schools for academic years 2013/2014, 2014/2015 and 2015/16 in order to improve the provision of physical education and sport in primary schools.
+Schools receive PE and Sport Premium Funding, based on the numbers of pupils in Years 1 to 6 , in order to improve the provision of physical education and sport in primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
-All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils (as reported in the 2013 school census) will receive the funding.

 This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools.
-We will be held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.
+We, Newbald Primary, are held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.
 We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
 This will ensure that parents/carers and others are made fully aware of the PE and sporting provision at Newbald Primary School.

 We believe in a holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership working to make the best use of resources and enhance PE and sport provision in order to raise participation and achievement for all pupils.

 In line with our school values of positivity and determination we will look to foster a spirit of perseverance, commitment and determination through individual pursuits and team work.
 Using our other values of respect and kindness we will show children good sportsmanship, teaching them to treat the people you play with and against as you'd like to be treated yourself.
 Demonstrating good sportsmanship is showing respect for yourself, your teammates, your opponents, for coaches on both sides, for the referees and all the supporters.
 Sport is so much more than just playing games, Sportsmanship is a style and an attitude, and it can have a positive influence on everyone around you.